cs-espace-pda/cs-espace-pda.github.io/collections/_products/product_safescale.md

 * all operational DIAS platforms
 * potentially any [Openstack](https://www.openstack.org/)-based cloud providers through generic OpenStack driver.
 * Google Cloud Platform
-* AWS, ERBC and Azure drivers are under construction and will be released before the end of the year.
+* AWS, EBRC and Azure drivers are under construction and will be released before the end of the year.

 It allows to develop once and deploy wherever.